A Blueprint for BD Training: Mindset, Culture and Resources

 - Apr 7

 Can you teach our professionals Business Development?
 This is a question we often hear.
-This article (the third and final one in our series) explores the importance of context.
-Often the opening question is aimed at creating rainmakers, or getting more sales; the elusive growth that all firms want.
-However, skills can be irrelevant – at best – or counterproductive – at worst – without considering the context.
-This article is all about the foundation layer of our blueprint, but it is perhaps the most important.
+This article, the third and final one in our series, explores the importance of context.
+Often the opening question is another way of asking, can you create rainmakers, or get us more sales; that elusive growth that all firms want.
+However, skills can be irrelevant – at best – or counterproductive – at worst – without considering context.
+This article is all about the foundation layer of our blueprint, and as with all foundations, it is perhaps the most important.

 The importance of strengths when thinking about BD Training

-For business development training to work, individual professionals need to connect with it.
+At an individual level, for business development training to work, professionals need to connect with it.
+This is the personal context.
 They need to understand why they need to do it, and they need to believe that they can.
 Most business development efforts fail, not because professionals don’t know what to do, but because they are not consistent in their efforts.
 We have all been there.
-When the work is flowing there never seems to be enough time to put aside for BD.
+When the work is flowing there never seems to be enough time to put aside for business development.
 All of a sudden there is a lull and the pipeline has dried up.
 Or maybe, the professional is looking for a promotion and needs to demonstrate that they have a plan.
 There is a short burst of activity – and then back to nothing.

-To achieve the consistency needed for business development to succeed, professionals need to find their sweet spot.
+To achieve the consistency needed for business development to succeed - the Act in our ABC, professionals need to find their sweet spot.
 This can be found in thinking about:

 Do more: the things that they might need to do more of, perhaps to develop a skill or maybe because they have been tasked with that particular activity as part of a wider plan; and